Frequently Asked Questions About Semi-Truck Accidents: Answers by Walker Texas Lawyer

 In addition to the financial impact of an accident, you may experience non-economic losses such as psychological and emotional stress, loss of enjoyment in life, or pain and suffering.
 These damages are not financial in nature, but you may still be able to seek monetary compensation for them.

 Walker will try to settle your case without going to court.
 But if that doesn’t work, he is ready and prepared to take your case before a judge.
 He is Houston’s Personal Injury Lawyer for a reason; he will fight for you, seek the maximum compensation on your behalf, and make sure you get what you deserve after an accident.

 Areas We Serve

 Walker Texas Lawyer is located in Houston, just off the southwest freeway near the corner of Edloe St and West Alabama St. We serve clients throughout Texas.
-Injured in a car accident, motorcycle accident, offshore accident, or industrial accident?
+Injured in a car, motorcycle, offshore, or industrial accident?
 We can help you get the compensation you deserve.
 The following are some areas we serve: